Published: 2024-04-29

 What?

-The Locked Tomb is a series of dystopian adult science fantasy books by Tamsyn Muir.
+The Locked Tomb is a series of dystopian adult science fantasy books by Tamsyn Muir featuring a lot of queer characters.
 It takes place about ten thousand years in the future, probably in a part of the milky way, and necromancy in many different forms is running the world.
 The fourth and final book Alecto the Ninth is expected to release somewhen 2024.
+A very popular tagline for the series, given by its fans, is "Lesbian Necromancers in space".

 Let's talk about the books one by one: